spookylukey/django-views-the-right-way/source/index.rst

   simpler than if you used CBVs.
 * You'll be freed from learning a whole stack of terrifying APIs that were only making your life harder (and teaching you bad patterns).
-* Instead of learning a bunch of Django specific APIs, you will gain much more re-usable knowledge:
+* Instead of learning a bunch of Django specific APIs, we'll cover much more transferable knowledge:

-  * Some HTTP principles
+  * HTTP principles
   * General OOP/multi-paradigm programming principles
   * General Python techniques